arrase/ai-shell-assistant/README.md

 # Install

+## VertexAI

 You **must** have [gcloud sdk](https://cloud.google.com/sdk/docs/install?hl=es-419) configured in your terminal and a project with access to the VertexAI API.
 Set the project name in the config/config.ini file.

+## Ollama

+Ollama enables the use of local LLMs for tool-calling tasks.
+Only models with tool-calling capabilities are supported.

 ## Development